-Juicy fresh corn, coated with just the right amount of spice and citrus to bring out its natural sweetness, is the ultimate summer side.
+Juicy fresh corn, coated with just the right amount of spice and citrus to bring out its natural sweetness, Air Fryer Corn on the Cob is the ultimate summer side.
 15 minutes in the Air Fryer yields perfectly cooked, roasty-toasty corn on the cob without turning on the grill or heating up the whole kitchen.
 Once you try this recipe inspired by Indian Street Corn, you will be hooked!

 Bhutta Corn or Street Corn in India is an iconic sight, smell, and taste!
 Fresh sweet corn is roasted by hand directly on burning charcoal being turned quickly and constantly to get that even char all over without burning.
 Then a lime half is dipped in spices and rubbed all over the hot corn--a clever and useful way to distribute the spice evenly while also adding the bright tart flavor from the lime.
 A very clever and useful trick that we’ll use for our Air Fryer method too!

-My Air Fryer Corn on the Cob is so simple and so easy, yet the flavors are big and memorable.
+This Air Fryer Corn on the Cob is so simple and so easy, yet the flavors are big and memorable.
 Mild Kashmiri red chili powder, salt, and lime are all you'll need to make THE BEST corn on the cob.
+And if you love air-fried veggies do try Kurkuri Bhindi, Zucchini Chips, and Green Beans.

 Why Air Frying Is My Go-To For Corn On The Cob